-The request for public comment is promoted with a press release, legal notice, and coordination with Steering Committee members and other stakeholders.
-Hard copies of the draft document and comment form are available at locations throughout the county for those without adequate internet access and those who prefer to review materials in hard copy.
-Comments collected during the 30-day comment period will be documented and reviewed to determine whether the draft plan should be revised to address the comments.
+The request for public comment was promoted with a press release, legal notice, and coordination with Steering Committee members and other stakeholders.
+Hard copies of the draft document and comment form were made available at locations throughout the county for those without adequate internet access and those who prefer to review materials in hard copy.
+The materials were advertised through Facebook and seen by 20,008 accounts, with 37 clicking the link to read the document and one comment about pavement quality.